alex-haozheng/cs326_final_epsilon/docs/final.md

 User passwords are hashed with minicrypt and the passwords and usernames are authenticated using passport.
 The user profile page and favorites list can only be accessed with authentication.

 # Division of Labor
+##Alan
+  - Large portion of html and css for each page
+  - sliding text CSS animation
+  - Background change functionality
+  - Search function in index.js
+  - getFavorites, addFavorite, and deleteAccount functions in profile.js
+  - getUnique function for unique.js
+  - Initial API endpoints predatabase and preMongoDB
+  - Helped to restructure new profile endpoint calls for user functions in new miniCrypt authentication structure
+  - Finalized the working of user/favorites/view endpoint
+  - general bugfixing and cleaning

+##Alex
+  -
+  - general bugfixing and cleaning

+##Ben
+  -
+  - general bugfixing and cleaning

 # Conclusion
 Ultimately this project was very educational in terms of teaching about the process of developing something more than a simple "toy" program.
 It also helped introduce us to the nuts and bolts of web development the reality of the situation in regards to modern web development tools.